IBM-Bluemix-Docs/security-advisor/setup-network.md

 Before you get started with Network Insights, be sure that you have the following prerequisites.

 * [An instance of VPC](https://{DomainName}/vpc-ext/provision/vpc)
-* An {{site.data.keyword.cloud_notm}} account with *editor* permissions for {{site.data.keyword.security-advisor_short_notm}} and VPC
+* An {{site.data.keyword.cloud_notm}} account with *editor* permissions for {{site.data.keyword.security-advisor_short}} and VPC

 ## Connecting to Cloud Object Storage
 {: #network-store-data}

-Before you can analyze your network communication, {{site.data.keyword.security-advisor_short_notm}} must have access to your network flow logs that are stored in Cloud Object Storage.
+Before you can analyze your network communication, {{site.data.keyword.security-advisor_short}} must have access to your network flow logs that are stored in Cloud Object Storage.
 To create the connection between the services, you must store the logs in a Cloud Object Storage bucket and then grant the service access to the bucket.

 You can choose to use an existing bucket that you already have created in Cloud Object Storage.
-Or, you can choose to create a bucket through the {{site.data.keyword.security-advisor_short_notm}} UI.
-When you choose to create a bucket through {{site.data.keyword.security-advisor_short_notm}}, the naming convention `BucketName_UUID.Region` is used.
+Or, you can choose to create a bucket through the {{site.data.keyword.security-advisor_short}} UI.
+When you choose to create a bucket through {{site.data.keyword.security-advisor_short}}, the naming convention `BucketName_UUID.Region` is used.
 So, for example, your bucket name might be similar to `sa.telemetric.12ab45.us-south`.
 If you want to provide your own name, you can create a bucket through Cloud Object Storage by choosing the existing bucket option.

 1. In the {{site.data.keyword.cloud_notm}} console, navigate to [Security and compliance > Integrations > Data Settings](https://{DomainName}/security-advisor#/integrations).
 2. Click **Connect bucket**.